nok/onedollar-unistroke-coffee/README.md

 var one = new OneDollar(options);
 ```

-Please note, that all options are optional.
+Note: All options are optional.
 For further details read the [official paper](http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf).

 ## Results